US Treasury buys time for Biden and GOP on debt limit deal

 Biden insists on a “clean” increase to the debt limit so that existing financial commitments can be sustained and is refusing to even start talks with Republicans.
 McCarthy is calling for negotiations that he believes will lead to spending cuts.
 It's unclear how much he wants to trim and whether fellow Republicans would support any deal after a testy start to the new Congress that required 15 rounds of voting to elect McCarthy as speaker.

-Asked twice on Wednesday if there was evidence that House Republicans can ensure that the government would avert a default, White House press secretary Karine Jean-Pierre said it's their “constitutional responsibility” to protect the full faith and credit of the United States.
-She did not say whether the White House saw signs at this stage that a default was off the table.
+Asked twice on Wednesday if there was evidence that House Republicans can ensure the government will avert a default, White House press secretary Karine Jean-Pierre said it's their “constitutional responsibility.”
+She did not say whether the White House saw signs at this stage that a default was out of the question.

 “We're just not going to negotiate that,” Jean-Pierre said.
 “They should feel the responsibility.”